 If you hold a Commercial Driver’s License (CDL) in Pennsylvania, your license is your livelihood.
-That’s why, if you’ve been accused of CDL DUI in PA, you have good reason to be nervous: your job is on the line.
+That’s why, if you’ve been accused of DUI in PA and have a CDL, you have good reason to be nervous: your job is on the line.

-For CDL drivers in Pennsylvania, the legal limit for BAC is much lower than it is for non-commercial drivers.
-The State will consider you impaired for a BAC as low as .02. – a full 75% lower than the legal limit for non-commercial drivers.
+For CDL drivers driving a commercial vehicle in Pennsylvania, the legal limit for BAC is much lower than it is for non-commercial drivers.
+The legal limit for CDL holders driving a commercial vehicle in Pennsylvania is incredibly low.
+A BAC of no more than .02 is the max.
+That’s a full 75% lower than the legal limit for non-commercial drivers or when you are in a non-commercial vehicle.
 At that rate, you could be considered over the limit after drinking a single beer.
+Wow.

-If you’re a school bus driver, that single beer will land you in the State’s High Impairment tier.
-School bus drivers with a BAC of .02 are automatically bumped up a category and face stiffer penalties.
-For other CDL license holders, a BAC of .04 – or about two beers – will put you in the High Impairment category.
+For other CDL license holders in their commercial vehicle, a BAC of .04 – or about two beers – will put you in the High Impairment category.

-As you can see, the laws for CDL drivers in PA are quite strict.
+As you can see, the laws for CDL drivers in a commercial vehicle in PA are quite strict.
 And the penalties are similarly harsh.

 Know Your Rights

 Don’t let this happen you.
 We, at The McShane Firm, know that commercial truck driving is what keeps food on the shelves and just about everything in the stores comes by way of trucks.
 We need more good drivers on the road.
 There are enough bad ones.